Dev49net/wp-first-letter-avatar/readme.txt

 * First WP First Letter Avatar release

 == Upgrade Notice ==

+= 1.2.3 =
+This version introduces full compatibility with bbPress and fixes some issues with avatars on user/admin bar.
+Update recommended.

 = 1.2.2 =
 This version fixes conflicts with some comment systems (such as wpDiscuz) and slightly improves plugin performance.
 Update recommended.